Building a Social Media Post Creator with the Agent Kit

 2.3 Add an Interviewee (Human)

-The Human node serves as a way to yield control back to the user of the board.
+The Human component serves as a way to yield control back to the user of the board.
 When Breadboard encounters it, it pauses execution, shows intermediate results to the user, and asks the user to react to them.
 This is exactly what we need in our interview: to show the question and wait for the user to answer it.

-We'll name this node "Interviewee" and wire the "Context out" port of the Interviewer to its "Context in" port, and then close the loop by wiring Interviewee's "Context out" back into Interview Planner's "Context in".
+We'll name this component "Interviewee" and wire the "Context out" port of the Interviewer to its "Context in" port, and then close the loop by wiring Interviewee's "Context out" back into Interview Planner's "Context in".

 Here is the result so far in a working board: